sambanova/ai-starter-kit/bundle_jump_start/README.md

 medicine-chat
 law-chat

-For a full list of supported CoE models, see the Supported Models documentation and your SambaStudio instances ModelHub.
+For a full list of supported bundle models, see the Supported Models documentation and your SambaStudio instances ModelHub.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.